Lower engine steady rod bushes change on Austin Mini

 Summary

-If your mini ''clunks'' when you accelerate and/or decelerate, it's time to change the engine tie bar silent blocks.
+If your Mini makes a clunking noise when you accelerate or decelerate, it is time to change the engine steady rods bushes.

-The silent blocks used in this tutorial are identical to the original silent blocks.
-There are also polyurethane silent blocks (CRC5329POLY) which are firmer.
+The bushes used in this tutorial are made of rubber.
+They are identical to the original bushes.
+There are also polyurethane bushes (CRC5329POLY) which are firmer.

 Packaging :